-Zoophobia is an intense, uncontrollable fear of animals.
-It can cause significant stress and lead to reduced quality of life.
+Zoophobia describes an intense, uncontrollable fear of animals.
+Having a phobia of animals can cause significant stress and lead to reduced quality of life.

 However, zoophobia and other phobia-related anxiety disorders are highly treatable.

 Keep reading to learn more about zoophobia, including its causes, symptoms, and treatment options.

 Zoophobia, or a fear of animals, is a type of anxiety disorder in which a person experiences anxiety or fear in response to seeing or thinking about animals.

 Anxiety disorders are among the most common mental health conditions, affecting

 A phobia is an intense fear of or anxiety about a specific object or situation.
 Many phobia triggers, such as blood, needles, and heights, provoke anxiety in most people.
 However, a person with a phobia feels extreme fear and anxiety that far exceeds the actual threat of the situation or object.